Skip to main content

 My Role

 I owned requirements definition for the platform, working closely with our lead engineer on architecture planning and ideation.
-I also facilitated testing with business stakeholders from the Operations team and continue to optimize data structures to improve model outputs.
+I embedded with the Operations team to map their workflow, facilitated testing with business stakeholders, and continue to refine the knowledge base and data structures to improve answer quality.

-This project also served as an internal proof point for AI adoption at Grayscale, demonstrating how agentic systems can automate real operational work.
+The project also served as an internal proof point for AI adoption at Grayscale, showing how AI systems can take on real operational work.

 Additional Thoughts